masoncfrancis/limitr/README.md

 First, download and unzip the source code for the latest release [here](https://github.com/BeehiveBroadband/limitr/releases):

-To run the server using Docker Compose, you can use the following command:
+To run the server using Docker Compose, you can use the following command from within the project root:

 ```shell
 docker-compose up